-These Snickerdoodle Cupcakes are inspired by the classic cookie: they're loaded with cinnamon, easy to make, and are completely irrisistable.
+These snickerdoodle cupcakes are inspired by the classic cookie: they're loaded with cinnamon, easy to make, and are completely irresistible.
 Plus, the cream cheese frosting is dusted with even more cinnamon sugar.
-You absolutely need to make these cupcakes!

 - Measuring Flour: To help ensure you don’t add extra flour, follow these three simple steps: 1) Fluff up the flour using a fork.
 2) Spoon the flour into your measuring cup.
 3) Scrape a knife across the top of the measuring cup to level out the flour.

 - Folding: This means we carefully combine our ingredients without stirring or beating.
 We do this with a wooden spoon or silicone spatula until the ingredients are just combined with each other, “folding” everything together.

 - Cupcake Batter: Fill the cupcake liners ¾ of the way full with batter (3 tablespoons).